Nexfinity/CakeyBot-Wiki-OLD/changelist-2021.md

 #### Changed

 * Added usage info for `!quote` command when incorrect parameters are provided
-* Updated `!warnings` to accept user id OR user object. \(This allows you to view warnings of users who are no longer in the guild\)
+* Updated `!warnings` to accept user id OR user object. \(This allows you to view warnings of users who are no longer in the server\)

 ## 6/2/2021 - Calculator